Many first-time travelers choose to spend roughly two weeks in Japan to see and explore the best of the country.

 - A fantastic start of your 14 days in Japan would be to visit one of the most colorful and in the same time spiritual temples Tokyo has to offer – the Sensoji Temple.
 The location of the temple is in Asakusa, where you will also find an immense amount of tiny shopping streets with local treats and surprises.

 - Do not miss on Harajuku, the freakiest, funniest and most diverse neighbourhood of Tokyo.
 This is the place where young people go wild in any fashion sense possible, the place where you will have the craziest shopping experience and where you can see the drastic evolution of Japanese culture – from the classic temples filled with history to Harajuku – the fashion district.

-- And of course, Shibuya Cross, the single most popular place to visit in Tokyo.
+- And of course, Shibuya Crossing, the single most popular place to visit in Tokyo.
 Located in the very heart of the city (the Yamanote line passing by), Shibuya is the perfect location for submerging yourself completely into the Japanese culture and taking the most out of modern Tokyo.

 Day 2: Relaxing Tokyo

 Yanaka – Gyokurin-ji – Yanaka Cemetery

 - Take a walk in the magnificent district of Yanaka – one of the very few places left in Tokyo, where the old spirit, traditional Japanese lifestyle and tranquility have preserved their places over the decades.
 A very curious street within this region is the Yanaka Ginza street.
 It is perfect for all cat lovers as the street shops are filled with the presence of these animals.